udaychy/ChatRoomDemo/README.md

 ## Ready to go

-You are now ready to open the index.html file (inside your ChatRoomDemo directory) You can start playing with the demo by turning the json-server ON *(Installation step 4)* and OFF *(CTRL + C)*
+You are now ready to open the index.html file (inside your ChatRoomDemo directory).
+You can start playing with the demo by turning the json-server ON *(Installation step 4)* and OFF *(CTRL + C)*